ThinkingInTypes/ThinkingInTypes.github.io/Chapters/12_Make_Illegal_Types_Unrepresentable.md

 account.deposit(-10)
 ```

-This is an improvement over placing the testing code at the top of each function, as Eiffel does and as traditional Python functions do--assuming they test their arguments.
+This is an improvement over placing the testing code at the beginning of each function, as Eiffel does and as traditional Python functions do--assuming they test their arguments.
 The `@require` clearly shows that constraints have been placed on the arguments.

-As much
+`Condition` reduces duplicated code.

+DbC definitely helps, but it has limitations:

+1. A programmer can forget to use `requires`, or simply choose to perform argument checks by hand if DbC doesn't make sense to them.
+1. The tests are spread throughout your system.
+Using `Condition` centralizes the test logic but making changes still risks missing updates on functions.